Brand Designer vs Brand Strategist [What’s the difference]

 Although agencies often favor hiring designers with formal training, a surge of self-taught designers has entered the market in the last ten years.

-Although more and more highly competent and fiercely competitive self-taught designers are emerging, a significant part of these designers may lack the core design concepts that traditionally educated designers to have.
+Although more and more highly competent and fiercely competitive self-taught designers are emerging, a significant part of these designers may lack the core design concepts that traditionally educated designers have.

 However, education alone is never sufficient, and your portfolio is your visual résumé when it comes to brand design.
 It is preferable if you have a larger selection of genuine client work.